Zero Emission Bus Project

 Can electric buses be charged as they drive?

-Yes, in a sense.
+Yes.
 The Nova Bus LFSe+ has a regenerative braking system.
-The system captures kinetic energy during deceleration, storing it in the battery, so that it can be reused as electricity to power the motor.
+This means the system captures kinetic energy during deceleration, storing it in the battery, so that it can be reused as electricity to power the motor.
 For a city bus that makes a lot of stops, you can imagine how often the battery will charge – every time the brake pedal is pushed!

 How often do the batteries in the electric buses need to be replaced?

-Halifax Transit anticipates a replacement of batteries as part of the mid-life refit of an electric bus.
+Halifax Transit anticipates replacing the batteries as part of the mid-life refit of an electric bus.
 This second battery will power the bus until it is retired.

 What is the long-term goal of the Zero Emission Bus Project?

 The longer-term goal is to transition Halifax Transit to a fully zero-emission fleet.
-Transit staff are currently investigating what the optimum make-up of the future of Halifax Transit’s conventional bus fleet might look like, balancing between battery electric and alternative propulsion technologies, such renewable natural gas (RNG), hydrogen fuel cell, etc.
+Halifax Transit is currently investigating the future of Halifax Transit’s conventional bus fleet, balancing between battery electric and alternative propulsion technologies, such renewable natural gas (RNG), hydrogen fuel cell, etc.

 This project is funded in part by the Government of Canada.